-The annual Euro-Toques EirGrid Food Awards are voted on by the members of Euro-Toques Ireland, who subscribe to the highest standards in sourcing ingredients and culinary excellence.
-Each year the members nominate the best food producers they’re working.
+The annual Euro-Toques Food Awards aim to recognise the very best artisan food producers currently working in Ireland.
+The recipients are voted on by Euro-Toques chefs who themselves subscribe to the highest standards in sourcing ingredients and culinary excellence.

 The Food Awards were unfortunately suspended in 2019 due to the pandemic, but will resume in 2023.